mattcwilkins/3StrikesGame/README.md

 Any player who does not enter a roster will get an automatic score of 1 for the scoring period AND will have replacement players and a replacement Defense assigned for the scoring period following the same guidelines for repeated players above.

 Any participant who goes 3 full weeks without entering a roster will be eliminated from all aspects the game.

+# Development

+`Makefile` is the command entry point.

+## System Components

+The software stack to support this project will be made up of 3 primary elements.

+A. The infrastructure application.
+It shall accept AWS credentials and will deploy the application code statelessly from this repository into that account in the form of Lambda functions, database schemas, and other resources.
+- AWS SDK + TypeScript

+B. The server application.
+This will have two roles:
+- accept synchronous transactional requests from the UI application
+- retrieves external data as needed on a schedule or based on other events/queues.
+- TypeScript + Lambda + DynamoDB

+C. The UI application.
+This is how users will interact with the game.
+- this will be deployed to S3/Cloudfront at the canonical URL.
+- React + TypeScript